Va11eyard/Books_Library/README.md

 - password: Dinmukhammed2207

 ## Admin page:
-**In order to get access to the admin page click the button with house icon**
+**In order to get access to the admin page click the button with house icon.**

 ## Dependencies
 - **Express:** Used for server setup and routing.